-Tier 1 Exceptional Talent immigration route is available for non-EEA exceptionally talented individuals, in the fields of Science, Humanities, Engineering, Medicine, Digital Technology or the Arts, who wish to work in the UK.
+Non-EEA, exceptionally talented individuals, who wish to work in the UK, can apply for the Tier 1 Exceptional Talent Visa.
+Applicants must be exceptionally talented in the fields of Science, Humanities, Engineering, Medicine, Digital Technology or the Arts.

-There are only a limited number of visas available every year under this route.
-500 places are released in April and October of every year.
+There are only 1,000 visas available under this route, every year.

 How to qualify for Tier 1 Exceptional Talent

-The application for the Tier 1 Exceptional Talent takes place in two stages.
+The application process for Tier 1 Exceptional Talent takes place in two stages.

-In the first stage, you have to apply to the Home Office for endorsement as a leader or emerging leader in your field of expertise (Science, Humanities, Engineering, Medicine, Digital Technology or the Arts).
-One of five designated competent bodies will advise the Home Office whether you meet its eligibility criteria and have reached the appropriate level to be endorsed under this route.
+During Stage 1, you apply to the Home Office for endorsement as a leader or emerging leader in your field of expertise.
+The fields are; Science, Humanities, Engineering, Medicine, Digital Technology or Arts.

-- Arts Council England, for Arts & Culture applications.
+- The Arts Council England, for Arts & Culture applications.

 - The British Academy, for Humanities and Social Science applications.